-iTunes is the only single interface for all Apple fans to move any kind of data.
-That’s works for all Apple devices and Your Desktop or Mac.
-In that, some of them facing very serious problems like iTunes crash while open, iPhone X/ iPhone 8 (Plus)/ iPhone 7 (Plus) won’t connect or not showing up in iTunes, taking a too long time to detect in iTunes.
-So, millions of people are moved to third-party software or Tools, But not use all the time.
+iTunes is the only single interface for all Apple fans to move any data.
+That works for all Apple devices and Your Desktop or Mac.
+Some of them face serious problems like iTunes crashing while open, iPhones won’t connect, not showing up in iTunes, and taking too long to detect.
+So, millions of people are moved to third-party software or Tools But do not always use them.
 You must have to fix this problem in alternate ways.

 Here I identify common problems and mistakes that we should repair first, then balm to apple.
 Otherwise, all the things are beautiful for you.

-Steps for iPhone not showing up in iTunes: During iOS 15 upgrade
+Steps for iPhone not showing up in iTunes: During iOS Upgrade

-3rd: Check USB cable working, Connect Another device or Try with another USB lightning cable.
+Check the USB cable working, Connect Another device, or Try with another USB lightning cable.